Kroger Rewards World Mastercard®

 When it comes to grocery store credit cards, one card that comes to mind is the Capital One Walmart Rewards Mastercard.
 It earns 5 percent on Walmart.com purchases, including pickup and delivery, 2 percent in Walmart stores and gas stations, restaurants, travel and 1 percent on all other purchases.
 Redemption options include statement credits, gift cards and travel reservations without a minimum needed.

 In comparison with the Kroger World Elite card, the Walmart Rewards card is a clear winner.
 With more reward categories available, higher rewards at the Walmart store and more redemption options, it shows it may be more lucrative to be a Walmart shopper than a Kroger loyalist.
 Add the fact that you need a fair to good credit score makes the card available to more consumers.
-That being said, the Kroger card does have one advantage in its competitive APR of 15.49 to 28.49 percent versus the Walmart Rewards APR of 17.99 to 26.99 percent.
+That being said, the Kroger card does have one advantage in its competitive variable APR of 15.49 to 28.49 percent versus the Walmart Rewards APR of 17.99 percent or 28.99 percent variable.
 For people with great credit, you may find a lower rate with the Kroger card.

 The Chase Freedom Flex rotating bonus categories typically include grocery stores each year, as well as superstores that offer grocery delivery and pickup.
 This perk, however, only lasts for three months and the cap of $1,500 is half of the Kroger card, plus requires activation.

 The main advantage of the Chase Freedom Flex is that it is far more versatile.
 It has a better welcome offer of $200 bonus cash when you spend $500 within the first three months.
-You also receive 0 percent intro APR on purchases and balance transfers for 15 months followed by the 17.24 to 25.99 percent ongoing variable APR.
+You also receive 0 percent intro APR on purchases and balance transfers for 15 months followed by the 19.24 percent to 27.99 percent ongoing variable APR.